The Freeness Problem for Automaton Semigroups

 In \autoref{thm:cancellativityEquidivisibilityIsUndecidable}, we have also shown that it is not possible to test whether a given automaton semigroup (or monoid) is equidivisible.
-By Levi's lemma (\autoref{fct:leviLemma}) this is one part of a semigroup (monoid) being free while the other one is the existence of a (proper) length function.
+By Levi's lemma (\autoref{fct:leviLemma}) this is one of the two conditions that, together, are equivalent to a semigroup (monoid) being free while the other one is the existence of a (proper) length function.
 So, a natural question is whether we can test if a given automaton semigroup or monoid admits a (proper) length function: \begin{openproblem} Is the problem \problem{ a (complete) \SAut $\mathcal{T}$ }{ does $\mathscr{S}(\mathcal{T})$ ($\mathscr{M}(\mathcal{T})$) admit a (proper) length function? } decidable? \end{openproblem} {}We highly suspect this problem to be undecidable and it seems likely that our construction can be adapted to show this.

+Finally, all of the above questions can also be investigated with respect to the activity of the given automaton (see \cite{sidki2000automorphisms} or e.\,g.\ \cite{waechter2024word} for definitions).
+We suspect that the freeness problem is decidable for bounded automaton monoids but that it is already undecidable for linear activity.
+Please note in this context that, while automata of polynomial activity cannot generate free groups \cite{sidki2004automata}, examples of bounded automaton semigroups generating free monoids do exist (see e.\,g.\ \cite{cavaleri2023class}). \begin{openproblem} At which level of the activity hierarchy (as defined in \cite{bartholdi2020hierarchy}; see also \cite{waechter2024word}) does the freeness problem for automaton monoids become undecidable? \end{openproblem}

 Of course, it also remains open whether the freeness problem for automaton groups \cite[7.2 b)]{grigorchuk2000automata} is decidable.
 As an intermediate step between semigroups/monoids and groups, one can also ask whether the semigroup/monoid generated by an invertible automaton is free.
 A complete \SAut $\mathcal{T} = (Q, \Sigma, \delta)$ is \emph{invertible} if, for every $p \in Q$ and $b \in \Sigma$, there are exactly one $a \in \Sigma$ and $q \in Q$ with $\trans{p}{a}{b}{q} \in \delta$.
 A complete and invertible \SAut is called a \emph{\GAut}. \begin{openproblem} Is the problem \problem{ a \GAut $\mathcal{T}$ }{ is $\mathscr{S}(\mathcal{T})$ ($\mathscr{M}(\mathcal{T})$) a free semigroup (monoid)? } decidable? \end{openproblem} \end{section}